AsheryMbilinyi/asherymbilinyi.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I gave a talk titled "Convolutional Networks for ECG Signal Analysis" at the Radiology AI Symposium at Vancouver General Hospital.
+I presented a talk titled "A Convolutional Network for ECG Signals Analysis" at the Radiology AI Symposium held at Vancouver General Hospital.